pizzaserved/mjapi.io/src/blog/_posts/2024-02-16-gateway-to-a-midjourney-api.md

 ---
-title: 'mjapi.io: Your Gateway to MidJourney API'
+title: 'mjapi.io: Your Gateway to a MidJourney API'
 author: kindest
 date: 2024-02-16 14:10:00 +0200
 categories: [Blogging]